bzcheeseman/Dali/README.md

 backtrace
 ```

-You should now see a stack trace for the assertion error.
+A stack trace for the assertion error should now appear.